tupini07/PopularTorrentBot/doc_sphinx/index.rst

 at *UNITN*.

-If the categorie is either *movie* or *TV-series* then the bot will also fetch the relevant information from IMBD (by using the excelent `OMDb API <http://www.omdbapi.com/>`_ service), and shows it to you.
+If the category is either *movie* or *TV-series* then the bot will also fetch the relevant information from IMBD (by using the excelent `OMDb API <http://www.omdbapi.com/>`_ service), and shows it to you.

 As mentioned above, *OMDb API* is used to fetch movie/tv-series information.
 For the torrent information we use the